Skip to main content

 Is there an affordable alternative to desktop hydraulic analysis software?

 Yes.
-Fluid Network Studio is a browser-based steady-state solver from A$20 a month, with a free Explorer tier.
-That is a different order of magnitude from a five-figure desktop licence plus annual maintenance, and you are not paying for transient or water-quality modules you open once a year.
+Fluid Network Studio is a browser-based network solver that is free for water and liquids, with gas, heat and non-Newtonian flow on Advanced (A$39 a month).
+That is a different order of magnitude from a five-figure desktop licence plus annual maintenance, and you are not paying for surge or water-quality modules you open once a year.

 Can a browser tool replace a heavyweight desktop package?

-For everyday steady-state work - sizing a pump against a system, sizing a compressed-air main, working out heat loss along a line, balancing a looped network - yes.
-For transient and surge studies, settling slurries, or very large extended-period municipal models, a specialist desktop suite is still the right tool.
+For everyday work - sizing a pump against a system, sizing a compressed-air main, working out heat loss along a line, balancing a looped network, and extended-period behaviour such as tanks filling and pumps cycling - yes.
+For water-hammer and surge studies, settling slurries, or very large municipal water-quality models, a specialist desktop suite is still the right tool.

 What can Fluid Network Studio not do?